ElSrJuez/poorMansCloudLAPS/ReadMe.md

 ## Creation of Azure KeyVault and Log Analytics Workspace
 1. Logon to Azure
-2. Create RessourceGroup or use an existing
+2. Create Resource Group or use an existing
 2. Create a KeyVault in a region of your choice
 3. Create a simple [AzureAD Enterprise Application](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)
 4. Set Permissions in your KeyVault using a [Vault access Policy](https://learn.microsoft.com/en-us/azure/key-vault/general/assign-access-policy?tabs=azure-portal)